greydevv/pyguardian/DOCUMENTATION.md

 	def qux(x):
 		...
 ```
 Guarding functions that take an arbitrary number of parameters, i.e. `*args` and `**kwargs`, works almost identically to specifying types for other parameters.
-The obvious difference is that the unpacking operator, `*`/`**`, should not be passed to the guard decorator when specifying types via keyword.
+The obvious difference is that the unpacking operator (`*`/`**`) should not be passed to the guard decorator when specifying types via keyword.
 ```python
 @guard(args=int)
 def foo(*args):